 Ontario’s workforce meets public and private infrastructure needs in a number of sectors, and construction is a key pillar of our economy, bringing together owner-clients, contractors, and workers.
 Employers and workers bargain in good faith to achieve collective agreements which bind each party to a set of obligations that benefits not only the parties, but Ontario’s and Canada’s economy.

 We also work with provincial government ministries and agencies to ensure that the construction industry is well-regulated, competitive, well-resourced, and safe.
-Our government relations strategy keeps our affiliates abreast of regulatory changes, labour market needs, and potential work opportunities in the province of Ontario.
+Our government relations strategy keeps our affiliates abreast of regulatory changes, labour market needs, and potential work opportunities.